umbraco/UmbracoDocs/umbraco-cms/reference/routing/authorized.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Routing Requirements for Backoffice authentication" meta.Description: "Requirements for authenticating requests for the backoffice"
+meta.Title: "Routing Requirements for Backoffice authentication"
+description: "Requirements for authenticating requests for the backoffice"
 ---

 # Routing requirements for backoffice authentication